 The Keurig has become a common device in homes and offices because of its convenience: There’s nothing like popping a K-Cup in and getting an instant cup of hot, fresh coffee.
+The machine’s invention has even sparked similar products for different food and drink.
 However, there are times when a Keurig isn’t so convenient — specifically, when it starts getting clogged up with grime and scale, then refuses to work properly.

-Scale in particular can be frustrating: Water, primarily hard water, has a certain amount of trace minerals floating around in it.
+Scale in particular can be frustrating: Water, primarily hard water, has trace amounts of minerals floating around in it.
 These mineral particles tend to react to high temperatures, which force them out of their harmless state and make them bond to nearby surfaces.
 As this happens over and over, a limestone-like layer, called scale, builds up.
 It means trouble for your Keurig, because it decreases water flow, makes it impossible to properly measure a cup, and can eventually block up your Keurig completely.

-To get rid of scale, avoid nasty odors and mold, and make sure that your Keurig is functioning as flawlessly as possible, it’s important to clean it out.
-We’ll show you the best way to clean out the coffee maker, where to start, and what materials to use.
+To get prevent build-up of scale, avoid nasty odors and mold, and make sure that your Keurig is functioning as flawlessly as possible, it’s important to clean it out.
+That’s why we made a quick guide that will walk you through how to clean your Keurig.
+We’ll show you the best way to clean out this coffee maker, where to start, and what materials to use.
+You can also read our guide on how to eliminate scale.

 1. Wash and wipe the reservoir and other removable parts